Content created: 2010-12-30

 In these stories the last term rarely occurs, but the middle two are very common and virtually interchangeable.

-The people in these stories are considered by some analysts to represent the whole of humanity, all potentially suitable for Daoist pursuits: Some are rich and some poor, some old and some young, some in official positions, some simple peasants.
+The people in these stories are considered by some analysts to represent the whole of humanity, and thus to underline the proposition that we all are potentially suitable for Daoist pursuits: Some are rich and some poor, some old and some young, some in official positions, some simple peasants.
 Only one is female —possibly two— but even mere tokenism at least suggests that Daoism does not entirely exclude women as practitioners, it is argued.

 Thus, despite their folkloric quality, they are potentially models for imitation, and it seems probable that people interested in a religious life, or perhaps simply people who felt alienated, may have seen them as role models when secular life seemed overwhelming.
 That they are rarely if ever shown engaged in farming or crafts or other workaday activities might perhaps make them even more attractive as role models for a life disengaged from the humdrum and the frustrations of normal daily life.